 Lifestyle diseases are on the rise in the world especially in India where the proportion of the middle class is increasing manifold.
-Hypertension, cardiovascular diseases, diabetes, increased lipids is just to name a few.
-We hear about sudden cardiac arrests and related deaths, irrespective of age and sex, very regularly nowadays; especially during sleep.
+Hypertension, cardiovascular diseases, diabetes, increased lipids are just to name a few.
+We hear about sudden cardiac arrests and related deaths irrespective of age and sex, very regularly nowadays; especially during sleep.
 It is also common to hear that these deaths are labelled as myocardial infarctions and that it is unfortunate!
-But, do you know that 75% of these “unfortunate” deaths could have been avoided if only he/she was diagnosed for a killer disease known as “OBSTRUCTIVE SLEEP APNEA (OSA)”.
+But, do you know that 75% of these “unfortunate” deaths could have been avoided if only he/she was diagnosed from a killer disease known as “OBSTRUCTIVE SLEEP APNEA (OSA)”.
 It is very commonly treated by sleep medicine specialists in the west in close collaboration with physicians and dentists.
 But here, in India, even the sleep physicians are finding it tough to get through to the patient due to the lack of awareness.

 Now, what is OSA?